On Polynomial-Time Decidability of k-Negations Fragments of First-Order Theories: Instantiation of the framework to weak linear integer arithmetic

 \subsection{Setup}

-According to~\Cref{theorem:PuttingAllTogether}, instantiating the framework requires first to define the domain $\domain$, its representation $\rho$ and the change of representation $F \colon \AC(\sigma) \to \dom(\rho)$.
+We define the domain $\domain$, its representation $\rho$ and the change of representation $F \colon \AC(\sigma) \to \dom(\rho)$ required by~\Cref{theorem:PuttingAllTogether}.
 In weak PA, conjunctions of atomic formulae are systems of affine equations, which over $\ZZ$ define \emph{shifted (integer) lattices} (SL), which are not necessarily fully dimensional.
-We let $\domain_n$ be the set of all shifted lattices of $\ZZ^n$, so that $\domain$ is the set of all shifted lattices of~$\ZZ^n$ for some $n$.
+We let~$\domain_n$ be the set of all shifted lattices of $\ZZ^n$, so that $\domain$ is the set of all shifted lattices of~$\ZZ^n$ for some $n$.
 We represent elements in $\domain$ with the standard representation of shifted lattice as a \emph{base} point together with a collection of linearly independent vectors (the \emph{periods} of the lattice).
 Recall that we write $\nu_{\ZZ^n}$ for the canonical representation of $\ZZ^n$ (see~\Cref{sec:represent-and-complex}).
 Formally, we define the representation~$\rho_{\SL}$ for shifted lattices as follows.
 For every $n\in\NN$, if $v_0$ represents a vector in $\ZZ^n$, and $v_1,\ldots,v_k$ represent linearly independent vectors in $\ZZ^n$, then $(n,v_0,\dots,v_k) \in \dom(\rho_{\SL})$ and